What is stamp duty?

 The amount of stamp duty you pay will depend on what price threshold your property falls into.
 Use the stamp duty calculator below to help you work out how much stamp duty you would have to pay for your property:

-If you are looking for your next dream home and want to benefit from the current stamp duty holiday, take a look at all of the amazing properties we have for sale at the moment – or contact one of our branches today to find out more!
+If you are looking for your next dream home, take a look at all of the amazing properties we have for sale at the moment – or contact one of our branches today to find out more!